-SIL marks seventy-five years of service in partnership with over 2,550 of the world's ethnolinguistic minority communities.
-SIL staff are currently involved in nearly 2,000 language development projects in progress.
+SIL marks seventy-five years of partnership with over 2,550 of the world's ethnolinguistic minority communities.
+SIL staff are currently involved in nearly 2,000 language development projects.

 SIL's Non-Roman Script Initiative (NRSI) launches ScriptSource.
 This new website provides valuable information about the scripts and alphabets used to represent the world’s languages, as well as a platform for collaboration and development of software that supports these writing systems, such as fonts and input systems.

 “The launch of the new ScriptSource website is an important advance and is part of SIL’s contributions to language development around the world.
 ScriptSource not only allows us to better share our knowledge about the world’s languages, but provides a venue for others to also share their understanding of writing systems.
 Together with the Ethnologue, ScriptSource allows researchers, teachers, and language community members to quickly locate vital information about languages.
 ScriptSource is an invitation for every language to find its place in the digital world today.” - Chip Sanders, SIL International’s Director of Language Program Services

 On its launch day, ScriptSource provides access to information on over 170 scripts used for the writing systems of thousands of languages.
 Font developers, linguists and others knowledgeable in the field of writing systems are invited to add to this content.
 Both well-documented scripts and those with little or no documentation are represented.
 ScriptSource notes scripts in need of software development and invites others to add content to fill the knowledge gap.
 With an easy to navigate interface, the site invites users to access a variety of content.
 In addition to technical linguistic descriptions, visitors to the site will also find historical and cultural information.
 New content is moderated by the ScriptSource editors.